Biological control of weeds in New Zealand: Agents used

-Safety of weed biological control in New Zealand
+Safety

 Weed biocontrol programmes need to identify potential agents, research their biology and impacts on their host plants, and then trial potential agents for potential non-target effects, before applying for permission to release into the wild.
 Over the decades this work been done under increasingly stringent safety checks and balances prior to agents being released.
 Weed biocontrol has been found to have a generally excellent safety record in New Zealand.
 Extensive surveys have found cases of minor damage to some native plants, and those were from early introductions and were predictable from retrospective host range testing.
 The New Zealand Environmental Protection Authority is now responsible for independently reviewing and approving agents before release, a process that includes public consultation.

 Retrospective host range testing of the two Chrysolina beetles that successfully controlled St. Johns wort concluded that the more rigorous host range testing requirements of modern NZ weed biocontrol programmes would likely have prevented the introduction of these agents in NZ, due to feeding on related native Hypercium plants.

 Not all of New Zealand's weed biocontrol agents were intentionally introduced.
 Some agents introduced into Australia have made their way across the Tasman to New Zealand.
 At least four weed biocontrol agents have reached New Zealand unintentionally: the broom twig miner (Leucoptera spartifoliella), hemlock moth (Agonopterix alstromeriana), blackberry rust (Phragmidium violaceum), and bridal creeper rust (Puccinia myrsiphylli).
 Broom twig miners, native to Europe, now cause extensive damage to Scotch broom in parts of New Zealand, but were accidentally introduced, presumably on imported ornamental broom plants, and first seen wild in New Zealand in 1950.